Amanda the Adventurer: Amanda the Adventurer (2023)

-Riley Park receives a letter from their Aunt Kate, who has recently died and has bequeathed to them her home in Kensdale, Ohio while mentioning a VHS tape in her attic.
-After arriving at Kate's house, Riley enters the attic and discovers that the tape contains an episode of Amanda the Adventurer, a children's television series that started out as a public-access live action show.
-After it was acquired by a studio called Hameln Entertainment, it then became a popular computer-animated cartoon.
-During its run, parents became concerned about some of the show's increasingly disturbing content.
-Several children also went missing while watching the show, which led Kate to investigate it.
+Riley Park receives a letter from their Aunt Kate, who has recently died and bequeathed to them her home in Kensdale, Ohio while mentioning a VHS tape in her attic.
+After arriving at Kate's house, Riley enters the attic and discovers that the tape contains an episode of Amanda the Adventurer, a children's television series that started out as a public-access live action show, before being acquired by a company called Hameln Entertainment which turned it into a computer-animated cartoon.
+During its run, parents became concerned about the show's increasingly dark content, with several children going missing, which led Kate to investigate it.

 As Riley plays the tape, they are introduced to the show's titular protagonist, Amanda, and her timid but friendly sidekick Wooly, an anthropomorphic sheep.
-Both are able to fully interact with Riley, and by completing various puzzles, Riley discovers more tapes of Amanda the Adventurer, each one being more disturbing than the last.
-Depending on the player's choices, Riley can discover additional secret tapes that hint at Hameln's darker intentions, along with behind-the-scenes footage about the series and its missing creator, Sam Colton, who had his adopted daughter Rebecca play as Amanda.
+Both are able to fully interact with Riley, and by completing various puzzles, Riley discovers more Amanda the Adventurer tapes, including secret ones that hint at Hameln's darker intentions, along with behind-the-scenes footage about the series and its missing creator, Sam Colton, who had his adopted daughter, Rebecca, portray Amanda.

+If Riley types any answer in the tape "Everything Rots!" or refuses to help a kitten in the tape "What's a Family?", a grey skeleton-like entity resembling Amanda breaks through the trapdoor and lunges at Riley, killing them.
+If Riley answers correctly in "Everything Rots!" and rescues the kitten instead, the television then turns off.
+After this, Riley walks to the trapdoor, which leads to a white void, where Riley finds themselves as one of the hanging meats in a butcher shop, watching the butcher cut meat in front of them.
+The screen fades to black before returning to the main menu.

-The game has several different endings depending on the player's choices.
-If the player makes bad choices or fails a task, Riley is either attacked by a demonic entity resembling Amanda, or becomes trapped as a prop inside the show.
-In the game's two good endings, Riley plays a tape where Amanda asks if she could share a "secret" with them: If the player answers "No", Amanda dejectedly stops the tape and Riley leaves the attic unharmed.
-If the player answers "Yes", Amanda claims that she is "out there somewhere" before the TV glitches violently, forcing Riley to throw a brick at the television and destroy it.
-If the player found all five secret tapes before the canon "Yes" ending, Riley will discover that a masked figure has entered the attic.
+When watching the final tape, "We Can Share", if Riley declines to hear Amanda's secret, Amanda says in disappointment, "I thought you were different."
+The ending involves the attic being cleared out with a piece of paper with the word "LEAVE" on it in the middle.
+With the trapdoor open, the screen fades to black on approach, and the credits roll.
+If Riley accepts Amanda's request instead, she tells Riley that she is "out there somewhere", before the television violently glitches, forcing Riley to throw a brick at the television, destroying it.
+Afterward, the sun rises through the windows, and the credits roll after fading to black.
+If the player finds all of the secret tapes (except for "Herd of Mouth"), Riley discovers that a masked figure has entered the attic.